Newcastle beaches and surfing

 Picnic tables and barbecue facilities are in parks and reserves at a number of beaches, including Dixon Park Beach, Nobbys Beach and Stockton Beach, which is the longest beach in NSW and just north of the Hunter River.
 The giant dunes are along Stockton, a popular beach for 4WD and fishing.

 Both Newcastle Beach and Merewether Beach attract surfers chasing the perfect wave.
-Merewether is one of Australia’s iconic National Surfing Reserves.
+Merewether is one of Australia’s National Surfing Reserves, a register of iconic surfing spots.
 The waves helped shape the stellar career of Mark Richards, who won the world surfing championship four times.

 According to the National Surfing Reserves, ‘Merewether's unique combination of rock shelves and reefs deemed it could be surfed at any time, on any tide, in any swell, wind or size.’
 At the southern end of the beach is the Merewether Ocean Baths, home of the Mackerels winter swimming club.

 NSW’s second-biggest city celebrates its beach lifestyle and surfing culture with Surfest, an annual festival in February where hundreds of surfers of compete in various surfing events.
 You can also learn to surf, and experienced surfers can hone their skills, at the year-round Surfest Surf School.